HillaryDanan/abstraction-intelligence/README.md

 Compression reduces information; abstraction generates combinatorial capacity.
 The framework provides metrics (compositional generalization rate, systematicity, transfer efficiency) and identifies architectural conditions under which compression yields abstraction.

-**Empirically supported:** Compositional generalization requires end-to-end compositional structure—factorized input encoding AND compositional output (interaction effect d = 11.95; factorized representations alone insufficient).
-This result warrants replication and scrutiny of experimental design, but provides initial support for the architectural claims.
+**Empirically supported:** Compositional generalization requires end-to-end compositional structure—factorized input encoding AND compositional output; factorized representations alone prove insufficient.
+These results warrant replication across tasks and architectures, but provide initial support for the architectural claims.

 **Important caveat:** Compositionality exists on a spectrum.
 LLMs show *some* compositional generalization—the question is not binary presence/absence but degree and systematicity.
-The framework proposes that this partial compositionality reflects partial instantiation of the four components, particularly structural decoupling.
-This interpretation requires further testing.
+The framework proposes that this partial compositionality reflects partial instantiation of the four components, particularly structural decoupling—though transformers do bind entities to roles in context, and how robust and systematic that binding is remains actively debated.

 ### Embeddedness, Not Embodiment